 Worrying excessively about rupee depreciation

-NRIs often worry about the falling value of the rupee.
+often worry about the falling value of the rupee.
 After all, the rupee has depreciated by 8.2%, 5.8% and 2.8% (annualised) against the US dollar, Euro and Canadian dollar respectively in the last 10 years.
-This has often made them wary of investing in Indian assets from their foreign income.
+This has often made them wary of in Indian from their foreign income.

-However, despite the depreciation of the Rupee, if we look at the 10-year data in Dollar terms, the Nifty 50 has still outperformed most global indices apart from the S&P 500 and the Nikkei.
-A well diversified global portfolio will be incomplete without investing in the Indian equity market.
+However, despite the depreciation of the Rupee, if we look at the 10-year data in Dollar terms, thehas still outperformed most global indices apart from the S&P 500 and the Nikkei.
+A well diversified global portfolio will be incomplete without in the Indian equity market.
 This is irrespective of whether you want to finally settle down in India or any other country.

 Indian equities are actively sought by investors across the world.
 That’s because India has been among the fastest-growing economies in the world.
 When things normalize, it has the potential to grow faster than developed nations which in turn bodes well for its companies and stock market returns as well.